The Ultimate Soccer Thread 2012-2013 Vol. 3 Premier League, La Liga, Serie A, Bundesliga etc

 Cesc looks guilty of simulation, though Medel shouldn't have been time wasting, and he certainly shouldn't have gotten in anyone's face when called on it.
 There was contact, but Fabregas sold it- had he tried a Ronaldo it would have been obvious, and he probably wouldn't have gotten the call.
 Like how you threw that Uefalona in there for added effect by the way- witty and original.

 What a display by Juventus.
-Zeman is who everyone thought he was. :lol:
+Zeman is who everyone thought he was. :lol

 Bayern look the strongest side in Europe in the early going.

-Elaborate :nerd:
+Elaborate 8o

 Back